 Both indoor and outdoor dining are offered at this unique establishment that pays tribute to old service stations.
 The warm farro salad and pasta du jour don’t disappoint.

-California Gold Rush Towns: #8 Coulterville
+California Gold Mining Towns: #8 Coulterville

 Coulterville, located 30 miles (25 minutes) south of Jamestown is worth visiting, especially if you are heading to Yosemite.
 Established in 1849, it has a number of interesting historical sites and buildings lining Main Street.